mishguruorg/aws-fanout/README.md

 The API calls to SQS/SNS are rate limited.

-By default there is a maximum of request made per 10ms.
+By default there is a maximum of one request made per 10ms.
 This results in a maximum of 100 requests per second.

 ## API v2 Documentation